The Music Room

 Light: The two swing-in casement windows are south-facing and get full light after the sun rises above the surrounding hills in the morning.
 Direct sunlight passes to the other side of the house by mid-afternoon.
 The windows overlook the Presidential District: historic homes along Lincoln Avenue, Washington Street, Jefferson Street, Adams Street, Van Buren Street, and Jackson Street are all within the view.
 Pine-covered hills ring the neighborhood.

 History: This room was probably only roughly finished when the home was built.
 Attic spaces in Queen Anne homes were typically used for storage, but the relatively large size of this room suggests it had other uses.
 One possibility: it could have been the smoking room, a place where the men would retire after dinner parties to smoke cigars and socialize.
 The tobacco smoke would have stayed confined to this space, rather than rising up into the bedrooms and living areas.
 Other homes in Deadwood were built with this idea in mind: the Adams House just down the street also had a smoking room on the third floor, at the top of its broad turret.
 One local story holds that H.B.
 Wardman, the home’s builder, would convince children that they could see over the fence of a small neighborhood jail from the windows in this room – and watch criminals getting hanged.
-(The jail did exist just a block away, but executions never took place there.)
+(A jail did exist just a block away, but executions never took place there.)
 Whatever its original purpose, we know that this space was used as a music room and art studio by later occupants.
 Separated from the rest of the house, the room provided privacy for creative endeavors.
 The room was refinished and had a bathroom added in 2007.
 The space was reconfigured and lightly renovated again in 2015 as part of a project to refinish the entire third floor.
 The light fixtures and hardware are reproductions, though the door and transom appear to be original to the house.